Geotechnical Engineering Simulations

 A well-graded soil has a good representation of particle sizes over a wide range.
 This leads to high density and stability as smaller particles fill the voids between larger ones.
 Best for structural fill and base courses.

-Soil Compaction - Theory & Concepts
+Soil Classification - Theory & Concepts - Plasticity Chart

 Flow Nets and Seepage Analysis - Theory & Concepts